Moisture Content Analysis Methods | Water Content of Soil and Volatile Matter

 When drying in a capillary-stoppered bottle follow the conditions laid down in the raw material specification and maintain the heating chamber at the temperature as specified and a pressure of 5 mm of mercury (0.67kPa) or less for the USP or for the EP, Vacuo is 1.5 kPa to 2.5 KPa (11mm - 19 mm Hg) and high vacuum is <0.1 kPa (Less than 0.75 mmHg).

 Ensure the diphosphorus pentoxide is fresh.
-At the end of the heating period, admit dry air to the heating chamber, remove the bottle, and with the capillary stopper in place allow to cool in a desiccator before weighing.
+At the end of the heating period, admit dry air to the heating chamber, remove the bottle, and with the capillary stopper in place allow it to cool in a desiccator before weighing.

 10B Drying by InfraRed radiant heater